Welcome to the capital of Dalarna.

 The Swedish game industry is also experiencing explosive growth and Sweden tops the top ten list of the largest producers of computer games in the world.
 The recipe for success includes creative people and good educational programs, something that Falun has really taken to heart.
 In the middle of Falun is PlaygroundSquad, a higher vocational education where students are put in the fast lane to the game industry.

 The work of building up a climate-smart data center is in full swing.
+Eco Datacenter is establishing the world’s first climate positive data center in central Falun.
 The objective is for the new data center to provide peak performance, high security and the world’s greenest facility.
 The planned establishment is one of many examples of the innovative capacity that permeates Falun’s business community.

 It all began far underground.